Focus squarely on Trump as December 15 tariffs loom in U.S.-China trade war

 “The reality is those tariffs are still on the table, the Dec.
 15 tariffs, and the president has indicated if the short strokes remaining in negotiations do not pan out to his liking that those tariffs could go back into place,” Kudlow said at a Wall Street Journal conference.

 The Trump administration said in August it would put 15% tariffs on billions in Chinese-made consumer goods on Dec.
-15. Known as the "4B" list of goods, those tariffs would hit video game consoles, computer monitors, Christmas decorations, toys and other items including clothing often given as gifts.
-(Read story here)
+15. Known as the "4B" list of goods here those tariffs would hit video game consoles, computer monitors, Christmas decorations, toys and other items including clothing often given as gifts.

-The White House has been deliberating for weeks whether or not to impose the tariffs, and said in early November they would likely be averted if a Phase One deal was reached.
-(Read story here)
+The White House has been deliberating for weeks whether or not to impose the tariffs, and said here in early November they would likely be averted if a Phase One deal was reached.

 Both sides have still not reached agreement on crucial parts of the deal.
 These include the amount of U.S. agricultural goods Beijing would agree to purchase and when the U.S. would roll back other tariffs it imposed on Chinese goods, people briefed on the talks said.